Jon Newey, BA (hons) BArch (hons) RIAS IMaPS, Managing Director

 Marina Petropoulou, BArch MArch, Architectural Assistant

 Marina joined us in 2017.
-Trained in Dundee, Marina has experience working in practices in Athens and Glasgow and has a particular interest in the repair of traditional buildings.
+Trained in Dundee, she has experience working in practices in Athens, Edinburgh and Glasgow.

 Marina has a particular interest in the repair of traditional buildings, and has gained Personal Traditional Construction Skills Training in the Surface Repair of Stone and Masonry Repair in Traditional Buildings.
 She is interested in not only the physical preservation of listed buildings but also innovative design which respects the unique heritage, fulfils modern needs and creates a plan for the future.